 Deciding which paddle board is right for you

-There are 5 factors you should consider when deciding between an inflatable and hard paddle board.
+There are 5 factors you should consider when deciding between an inflatable SUP and hard paddle board.

 - Storage space

 Inflatables are the easiest type of paddle board to transport.
 You don’t need a large truck, SUV or van because when deflated, inflatables roll up to the size of sleeping bag.